You think your selfies are bad? Ha!

 To take a good selfie you have to control four elements: lighting, how you hold the phone, how you position your head and body, and your smile.
 It will take trial and error to find what works for you.
 Take a bunch of photos, until you get each element “right” and then move on to the next.
 Then, put it all together.

 - Lighting.
 Where you stand indoors and outdoors in relation to the light source makes a huge difference.
+Anyone that’s got a selfie ring light in Australia will be aware of this.
 Take some selfies and move around, noting the how the light changes your appearance on the screen.
 You will be in shadow, you will be “flat,” you will glow – it varies by the location and type of lighting.

 - How you hold the phone.
 People have told me “you need to hold the camera up, slightly tilted and shoot down.”
 That did not work for me.
 It turned into another not-so-fun funhouse shot.
 Try different angles to find your sweet spot.
 Maybe it is holding the phone slightly up.
 Maybe it’s with the phone straight on, arm fully extended (that’s what worked for me).
 Or maybe you need to bend your elbow.
 Hold the phone slightly to the left or to the right.
 You won’t know what works for you until you try a bunch of photos.